rice-solar-physics/ebtelplusplus/docs/comparison.rst

 :cite:t:`barnes_inference_2016` improved upon the implementation of :cite:t:`cargill_enthalpy-based_2012` by extending the treatment to the two-fluid hydrodynamic equations, allowing for differential heating between electrons and ions.
-They also introduced a slightly modified approach for calculating the the :math:`c_1`` parameter during the conductive cooling phase :cite:p:`{see Appendix A of}barnes_inference_2016`.
+They also introduced a slightly modified approach for calculating the the :math:`c_1` parameter during the conductive cooling phase :cite:p:`{see Appendix A of}barnes_inference_2016`.
-Modifications to include area expansion in the manner of :cite:t:`cargill_static_2022` were subsequently added.
+Modifications to include area expansion in the manner of :cite:t:`cargill_static_2022` were subsequently added as well as the ability to vary the abundance model for the radiative losses as a function of time :cite:p:`reep_modeling_2024`.
 Furthermore, the resulting equations are solved using a Runge-Kutta Cash-Karp integration method :cite:p:`{see section 16.2 of}press_numerical_1992` and an (optional) adaptive time-stepping technique to ensure the principal physical timescales are resolved at each phase of the loop evolution.